 The key to red light therapy is photon absorption.

 The photons must absorb in the mitochondria to trigger the cascade of healing events.

 Wavelength determines absorption and the depth of that absorption.

-Whatever that peak wavelength is gets to name the LED.
+Whatever that peak wavelength is getting to name the LED.

 The wavelengths from 630-670 nm probably have exactly the same effects, and the wavelengths in the 630-670 nm range have a different subset of effects than the wavelengths in the 808-860 nm range.